andyatkinson/presentations/pgconfnyc2025/pgconf2025.md

   }
 </style>

-#### Context
-- We managed a dozen PostgreSQL instances with "copies" of the same database for deployments of the web app.
+### Was there a better architecture?
-- Instances were set up at different times, not using infra-as-code.
-Initially "multi-customer" environments, then later single-customer split outs
+- A dozen PostgreSQL instances set up at different times without infra-as-code.
+- A mix of used by multiple cusotmers or single customers
-- Poor config consistency.
-Mix of users, permissions, schema objects, tables, indexes.
+- Configuration inconsistencies.
+Different Postgres users, grants, schema objects, tables, and indexes.
-- Most were either over-provisioned (over spending), or under-provisioned (performance problems).
+- Most instances were over-provisioned resulting in over spending, or under-provisioned  resulting in performance problems

-How could we do better?

 ---
 <style scoped>